 LDS and executions

-Professor Chatterjee travels widely as a hobby and as part of his profession.
-Along with his various conference and project engagements nationally and internationally, his recent travels included a visit to Costa Rica (summer 2012) where, as a trustee of Pax Natura, he attended an award ceremony with the President of Costa Rica at her residence in San José.
+Professor Chatterjee travels widely as a hobby and as part of his various engagements nationally and internationally.
+He recently returned from a three-week trip to Japan on a Carnegie Council assignment on technology and risk, where he was part of a select group headed by Harvard's Michael Ignatieff.
+His other recent travels included several trips to England, Sweden, Denmark, Greece, Costa Rica, and India.
+Earlier, in the summer of 2012, as a trustee of Pax Natura, he visited Costa Rica where he attended a Pax Natura award ceremony with the President of Costa Rica at her residence in San Jose, Costa Rica.